zachpino/digidev-f18/week10/README.md

 - Live Circuit
 - Unanswered Questions / What You Need Help On

 We also will do another order on Friday, November 2.
-Add your parts onto the Google Sheet!
+Add your parts onto the Google Sheet please before 9am on Friday.

+This is also a good moment to make sure your Blackboard contributions are up-to-date.
+Thank you!